officelearn/azure-docs.sv-se/articles/sql-database/dns-alias-powershell.md

 ---
-title: PowerShell för DNS-alias
+title: PowerShell for DNS alias
-description: PowerShell-cmdletar som New-AzSqlServerDNSAlias gör att du kan omdirigera nya klient anslutningar till en annan Azure SQL Database Server, utan att behöva trycka på någon klient konfiguration.
+description: PowerShell cmdlets such as New-AzSqlServerDNSAlias enable you to redirect new client connections to a different Azure SQL Database server, without having to touch any client configuration.
-keywords: DNS SQL-databas
+keywords: dns sql database
 ms.custom: seo-lt-2019
 services: sql-database
 ms.service: sql-database